runlyio/core-dotnet/examples/web-app/README.md

 # Web App Example

 This is an example MVC web application rendered with razor pages.
-It is intended to show how you can integrate a Runly process into a web application workflow.
-The web application queues a long-running, asynchronous process in response to a user action.
-The application provides real-time feedback to the user on the state of their long-running process.
+It is intended to show how you can integrate a Runly job into a web application workflow.
+The web application queues a long-running, asynchronous job in response to a user action.
+The application provides real-time feedback to the user on the state of their long-running job.

 ## Running Locally